rust-lang/rust/text/0000-integer-overflow.md

 # Summary

-Change the semantics of the built-in fixed-size integer types from being defined as wrapping around on overflow to it being considered a program error (but *not* undefined behavior in the C sense), with whether to check for it at compile and/or runtime being left up to the implementation.
-Add an attribute to allow runtime overflow checks to be turned on or off per-scope, similarly to lints.
+Change the semantics of the built-in fixed-size integer types from being defined as wrapping around on overflow to it being considered a program error (but *not* undefined behavior in the C sense).
+Implementations are *permitted* to check for overflow at any time (statically or dynamically).
+Implementations are *required* to at least check dynamically when `debug_assert!` assertions are enabled.
-Add a compiler option to force checking to be on for testing and debugging purposes.
 Add a `WrappingOps` trait to the standard library with operations defined as wrapping on overflow for the limited number of cases where this is the desired semantics, such as hash functions.

 # Motivation